AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/roboracer-sim-racing-rules-2026.md

 <ul class="justify-list">
   <li><b>Registration:</b> Interested teams will register for the Sim Racing League.</li>
-  <li><b>Online Orientation 1:</b> Organizers will explain the competition rules and guidelines, and demonstrate how to use the simulation framework.</li>
-  <li><b>Online Orientation 2:</b> Organizers will check progress of the participating teams and help with any technical difficulties.</li>
   <li><b>Qualification Round:</b> Teams will demonstrate successful completion of 10 laps around the practice track provided ahead of time.</li>
   <li><b>Qualification Results Declared:</b> Standings of all the qualified teams will be released.</li>
   <li><b>Competition Track Released:</b> Organizers will release the actual "competition track", which will be used for the final race.
 This track may be replicated in the physical race as well.</li>